Tips for Safety and Survival in the Backcountry

 • can read alpine terrain

-• know the avalanche dangers
+• know the dangers

 • check conditions before heading out